kdex/unzalgo/README.md

 /* You can also define the Zalgo property as consisting of nothing but combining characters */ assert(isZalgo("français", 1) === false);
 ```
-## Thresholds
+## Detection threshold
-This library's functions accept several `threshold` options that let you configure how sensitively `unzalgo` behaves.
-The number `threshold` is a number from `0` to `1`.
-The detection threshold defaults to `0.55` whereas the removal threshold defaults to `1`.
+Some of this library's functions accept a `detectionThreshold` option that let you configure how sensitively `unzalgo` behaves.
+The number `detectionThreshold` is a number from `0` to `1` and defaults to `0.55`.

 A detection threshold of `0` indicates that a string should be classified as Zalgo text if at least **0 %** of its codepoints have the Unicode category `Mn` or `Me`.

 A detection threshold of `1` indicates that a string should be classified as Zalgo text if at least **100 %** of its codepoints have the Unicode category `Mn` or `Me`.

-A removal threshold of `0` indicates that no characters that have been detected as Zalgo characters should be removed.

-A removal threshold of `1` indicates that all characters that have been detected as Zalgo characters should be removed.

 ## Exports
 #### clean(string[, options]): string [default export]